Is it Brain Fog or Something More Serious? Part 2

 • Minimise your consumption of deep-fried food.
 Poach, steam or steam-fry food instead.

-Avoid, reduce or include all these
+What to reduce or include

 • Avoid adding sugar to dishes and avoid foods and drinks with added sugar.
 Keep your sugar intake to a minimum, sweetening cereal or desserts with fruit.